 Hiking shoes are a better choice than flip flops or river shoes.
 If you’re solo, consider packing a book or journal.
 There are plenty of amazing places to stop and immerse yourself in nature.

 You may not have the spring to yourself when you go, but you need not worry about big crowds either.

 If someone’s in the pool when you arrive, it’s to your advantage to take a break on a nearby rock in a place where the pool’s occupant(s) can see you.
 Chances are they’ll get the hint and let you take their place in short order.

 How to get to Kaiser Hot Spring

-If you’re coming south on Hwy 93 from Wikieup look for the center median crossing just before the Kaiser Spring Wash Bridge and take a left.
-If you miss it, just continue over the bridge that crosses Kaiser Spring Wash and do a U-turn at your next opportunity, then follow the steps above.
+Take Hwy 93 south from Wikieup and look for the center median crossing just before the Kaiser Spring Wash Bridge and take a left.
+If you miss it, just continue over the bridge that crosses Kaiser Spring Wash and do a u-turn at your next opportunity, then follow the steps above.